 Once you find Spica in spring of any year, you’ll recognize the constellation Corvus.
 It’s always near the star Spica on the sky’s dome.
 It’s recognizable for its compact, boxy shape.
 Spica is supposed to represent an Ear of Wheat, held by Virgo the Maiden.
 If you have a good imagination, and if you’re looking in a dark-enough sky, it almost looks as if Corvus were indeed a real crow, pecking toward Spica, trying to snatch the wheat.
 And thus the stories of the heavens were born …

 After you find Spica, Corvus is easy.
 It’s right next to the bright star, a small boxy pattern that’s noticeable to the eye.
-Because Corvus is such an easy and fun constellation to pick out in the sky, and so there are many legends in skylore about it.
-A lovely one comes from China, where this grouping of stars had more distinction as an imperial chariot, riding on the wind.
+Because Corvus is such an easy and fun constellation to pick out in the sky, there are many legends in skylore about it.
+A lovely one comes from China, where this grouping of stars was seen as an imperial chariot, riding on the wind.
 In ancient Israel, and sometimes in Greek mythology, Corvus was said to be a raven, not a crow.
 The early Greeks saw Corvus as a cupbearer to Apollo, god of the sun.
 The website Constellation-guide.com explains that Corvus was:

 Corvus is a friendly sight in the heavens.
 Along with all the stars, Corvus’s stars will be found a bit farther west at nightfall in the coming weeks and months as Earth moves around the sun.
 Check it out now and watch for it in the next few months.